o2r-project/erc-spec/docs/spec/index.md

 The final important notion is the one of _nested containers_.
 We acknowledge well defined standards for packaging a set of files, and different approaches to create an executable code package.
 Therefore an ERC comprises _one or more containers but is itself subject to being put into a container_.
-We distinguish these containers into the inner or "runtime" container and the outer container, which is used for transfer of complete ERC and not content-aware validation
+We distinguish these containers into the inner or "runtime" container and the outer container, which is used for transfer of complete ERC and not content-aware validation.

 ## How to use an ERC